We spent 284 hours researching and testing lacing techniques for running shoes. Here, you’ll find our best recommendations. Enjoy.

 On the other hand, if your feet are wide in general, the lacing below can solve your inconveniences.

 Wide forefoot is not an uncommon problem and some brands offer wider shoes models.
-If this kind of lacing doesn’t help you, probably you could try some of these shoes for wide feet like New Balance Fresh Foam 1080 v9.
+If this kind of lacing doesn’t help you, probably you could try some of these shoes for wide feet.

 Having narrow feet, on the contrary, means that even if you get the length properly, there is a possibility that a running shoe will feel roomy at the heel, forefoot, or it may even be a combination of the two.
 Though women encounter this issue more often, anybody can find too much volume in his or her shoe.